West Azerbaijan province: Climate

 Cold northern winds affect the province during winter and cause heavy snow.
 According to existing meteorological data, local temperatures vary within the province.
 Average temperature differs from 9.4 °C in Piranshahr to 11.6 °C in Mahabad, while it is 9.8 °C in Urmia, 10.8 °C in Khoy, 9.4 °C in Piranshahr, and in Mahabad 11.6 °C. According to the same data, the highest temperature in the province reaches 34 °C in July, and the lowest temperature is –16 °C in January.
 The maximum change of temperature in summer is 4 °C and in winter 15 °C.

 Archaeology

 Permanent settlements were established in the province as early as the 6th millennium BC as excavation at sites such as Teppe Hasanlu establish.
 In Hasanlu, a famous Golden Vase was found in 1958.
 The province is the location of Tepe Hajji Firuz, site of some of the world's earliest evidence of wine production.
 Gooy Teppe is another significant site, where a metal plaque dating from 800 BC was found that depicts a scene from the Epic of Gilgamesh.

-Ruins such as these and the UNESCO world heritage site at the Sasanian compound of Takht-i-Suleiman illustrate the strategic importance and tumultuous history of the province through the millennia.
+Ruins such as these and the UNESCO world heritage site at the Sasanian compound of Takht-e Soleymān illustrate the strategic importance and tumultuous history of the province through the millennia.
 Overall, the province enjoys a wealth of historical attractions, with 169 sites registered by the Cultural Heritage Organization of Iran.